 Welcome to “Recovering Shopaholic.”
 I’m glad you’re here!
-You’ll find hundreds of articles in the archives to help you in your journey to shop smarter, cultivate a workable wardrobe, and place shopping into its rightful place in your life.
+Although this blog is no longer being updated, you’ll find hundreds of articles in the archives to help you in your journey to shop smarter, cultivate a workable wardrobe, and place shopping into its rightful place in your life.

 Since I know it can be overwhelming to visit a new blog that’s chock full of information, I created this page to make things easier for you.
-Included below is a bit of information about me and the blog and how the site is structured.
-I also highlight some of the most popular and helpful posts on the key topics I write about.
+Included below is a bit of information about me, the blog, and how this site is structured.
+I also highlight some of the most popular and helpful posts you might want to read.

 About Me and this Blog